kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 ## Process Improvement

-Aiming to ensure the continuous improvement of the release process, the release master raises and documents issues regarding potential improvements to the release process.
-These issues are tagged with the `quality/release` label and are added to a Release Improvement Backlog.
+To ensure continuous improvement of the release process, during or after each release the Release Master creates and describes Github issues regarding potential enhancements.
+These issues are tagged with the `quality/release` label and are added to the Release Improvement Backlog.

 After completing the release, the team executing the release (together with the Release Manager and the previous release master) will refine the Release Improvement Backlog, considering the implementation estimation as well as the estimated time save on manual work after the implementation, and make a decision of the issue(s) bringing the most value to be prioritized.